Chart Color Schemes

 Employment

-Employment opportunities locally appear limited, as indicated by Census data comparing working population to resident population.
-Over a 12-month period ending in September 2025, labour force decreased by 10.6% and employment declined by 12.1%, causing unemployment to rise by 1.6 percentage points.
-In contrast, Rest of Vic. experienced an employment decline of 0.7%.
-State-level data as of 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Numurkah's employment mix suggests local employment should increase by 5.9% over five years and 12.8% over ten years.
+Local employment opportunities appear limited, as indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, Numurkah's labour force decreased by 10.7%, while employment declined by 12.2%, causing unemployment to rise by 1.7 percentage points.
+In contrast, Rest of Vic. experienced an employment decline of 0.7% and a labour force decline of 0.6%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Numurkah's employment mix suggests local employment should increase by 5.9% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment